w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 ## Contribute to the work

-The PDF-AAM Task Force welcomes input from the global accessibility community on the PDF-AAM module.
+The PDF-AAM Task Force welcomes input from individuals and organizations around the world on the PDF-AAM module.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force in the [PDF-AAM GitHub repository](https://github.com/w3c/pdf-aam/issues):
+You can contribute to the work without being a member of the task force:

-* If you’re aware of an issue with the PDF-AAM module, raise a new issue.
+- **Draft PDF-AAM resources:** Review and provide feedback on drafts that are still being developed.
-* Comment on or propose solutions for open PDF-AAM issues.
+- **Open PDF-AAM issues:** Comment on or propose solutions for open issues.
+- **Published PDF-AAM resources** Let us know if there is a new issue with any of these.

+Either comment / raise a new issue in the [PDF-AAM GitHub repository](https://github.com/w3c/pdf-aam/issues) or email the [chairs](https://www.w3.org/groups/tf/pdf-aam/participants/#chairs).

 ### Become a participant in the task force